iamprem/summarizer/README.md

 ### Data Preparation

 * A review file of a product is collected into a reviewRDD as key(review_id), value(full_review) pair.
-* Each review in the reviewRDD is comprised of multiple sentences, so each review is further splitted into individual sentences, let's call sentenceRDD.
+* Each review in the reviewRDD is comprised of multiple sentences, so each review is further split into individual sentences, let's call sentenceRDD.
 Each sentence is identified by a unique key.(Here few sentences are removed by following the key decisions described above)
 * Process(remove stopwords, lemmatize) the sentenceRDD to extract only words that are meaningful.
 Here words with less